zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env/on-prems-env.md

 ### Prerequisites

-Depending on the path you choose, there a different requirements:
+Depending on the path you choose, there are different requirements:

 - For the marketplace environment, you will need one compute instance with 4 OCPU available.